more under: Entrepreneurship Opportunities

 - Biweekly meetings with Dr. Cynthia Taggart and Christine Beamer on Educational Engagement Theory and Practice

-- Regular meetings with Katie Pike: Two meetings Jan-Feb, meetings post each lesson for debrief and discussion
+- Regular meetings with Katie Pike (Donley) or Cari Carvotta (Pinecrest): Two meetings Jan-Feb, meetings post each lesson for debrief and discussion

 - Two observations in the elementary classroom, three to four in-class residency days